zaiste/zaiste.net/content/programming/typescript/typescript-bundler-instead-webpack-browserify.md

 +++
+title = "TypeScript as Bundler instead of Webpack or Browserify" [taxonomies] topics = [ "TypeScript" ]
 +++
-# TypeScript as Bundler instead of Webpack or Browserify

 TypeScript supports bundling for AMD and System.js module formats.